England overcome 'weird day' of WPL auction

 All-rounder Sciver-Brunt was England's highest-earner in the auction as she was bought by Mumbai Indians for around £320,000 - the same amount as Australia all-rounder Ash Gardner and behind only India superstar Smriti Mandhana, who went for £340,000.

-Sciver-Brunt's deal will make her one of the highest-earning female sportspeople in England, but her wife, fast bowler Katherine, went unsold in the auction.
+Sciver-Brunt's deal will make her one of the highest-earning female sportspeople in England, but her wife, fast bowler Katherine, went unsold.

 So did explosive top-order batter Danni Wyatt, who was a surprise omission.
 Both had entered themselves at the highest reserve price of £50,000.